Keeping It Sustainable: The Spirits Doing Good Things For The Planet

 Two Drifters Rum

 Ever heard of a carbon NEGATIVE distillery before?
 Well honey, ya have now.
-The Two Drifters cohort have sustainability running through their veins... and that's not cos they've been drinking too much of their own supply.
+The Two Drifters cohort have sustainability running through their veins... and that's not 'cos they've been drinking too much of their own supply.
 Two Drifters Rum is made in the first distillery in the world to become carbon negative, but the mission for sustainability doesn't end there.
-They've just upgraded their packaging with a whole new bottle, designed to reflect the eco-credentials of being the world’s most sustainable rum brand.
-The new lighter, taller and British-made bottles feature a natural cork with FSC wooden top, 100% compostable tamper seal, and paper labels made from 95% sugarcane fibre, 5% hemp and linen with a plant-based adhesive.
-Oh and they haven't stopped there.
+They've upgraded their packaging with lighter, taller British-made bottles featuring a natural cork with FSC wooden top, 100% compostable tamper seal, and paper labels made from sugarcane fibre, hemp and linen.
+Oh, and they haven't stopped there.
 Even their website is sustainable, made with low carbon emission technology.
 Bravo, guys!

 twodriftersrum.com